sudeyldz10/local-rag-ai-assistant/README.md

 - **Recursive folder scanning** — automatically scans all subfolders for documents
 - **Text chunking and preprocessing** — smart splitting with configurable chunk size and overlap
 - **Embedding generation** — semantic vector representations via Foundry Local SDK
-- **Embedding persistence** — embeddings saved to JSON, no recalculation on restart
+- **Embedding persistence** — embeddings saved to SQLite database, no recalculation on restart
 - **Semantic similarity search** — finds the most relevant chunks for each query
 - **Retrieval-Augmented Generation (RAG)** — grounds LLM answers in your documents
 - **Conversation history** — remembers previous questions within a session